 Probably the best Chinese player at the time, and regarded by many as the best go player ever.
 Go Seigen has said that if Huang Longshi were alive today he would be of 13 dan strength.
 He's not as known as the Honinbo legends because the level of Japanese players at this time were generally higher than the Chinese.

 People therefore believed that the top Chinese players wouldn't stand a chance against the top Japanese players in this era.

-Considered by many to be the best player of the 20th century and a living baduk legend.
-Go Seigen dominated the go scene from 1930 to 1961, and his style has contributed greatly to advancements in modern go.
+Considered by many to be the best player of the 20th century, Go Seigen dominated the go scene from 1930 to 1961, and his style has contributed greatly to advancements in modern go.